 Today, Maryland has numerous dairies, creameries, and specialty shops that serve up your favorite scoops, including nine dairy farms that offer fresh, delicious on-farm ice cream.
 Together, they make up Maryland's Best Ice Cream Trail (video).
 Trail blazers can taste flavors like Cowconut, Cowfebean and Farmer Dan’s Caramel Fudge.
-Visit each creamery and get your trail passport stamped to have a chance to be named the 2016 Maryland's Best Ice Cream Trail Blazer!
+Visit each creamery and get your trail passport stamped to have a chance to be named this year's Maryland's Best Ice Cream Trail Blazer!

 Here are places across the state where you'll find some of Maryland's best homemade ice cream and snowballs:

 Lakeside Creamery, Oakland (Garrett County) – With two locations in the Deep Creek Lake area, Lakeside features more than 90 flavors of ice cream and sherbet made on the premises.
 Seasonal fruit flavors use local fruit.
 Lakeside Creamery Café offers array of coffee and specialty drinks.
 Mountain City Coffeehouse and Creamery also serves Lakeside ice cream in Frostburg.

 Misty Meadows Farm Creamery, Smithsburg (Washington County) – Family owned business.
 We have a creamery on our farm, with weekly activities.
 Stop in for an ice cream cone, or to see to the cows!
 We have tons to do (and lots of sweets).